Edward Grady Partin : a part in his story

 I tried to stand even taller, and then I saw Aunt Janice waiving at me from inside the reception hall.
 I navigagted through the crowd, but was stopped by another policeman.
-“He’s family,” Aunt Janice told him, and he let me pass.
+“He’s family,” Aunt Janice told him as she walked towards me.
+He nodded his head politely, then returned to watching the mayor; though he, like the reporters, seemed more interested in the LSU football players.

 Aunt Janice stopped sniffing and looked at me from my head down to my big feet and back up again.
 I knew what was coming.